plexguide/Hunter-for-Sonarr/README.md

 | Lidarr      | **❌ Not Ready** |
 | Readarr     | **❌ Not Ready** |

 Keep in mind this is very early in program development.
-If you have a very special collection hand picked collection (because some are special), test before you deploy.
+If you have a very special hand picked collection (because some users are extra special), test before you deploy.

 ## Table of Contents
 - [Overview](#overview)